Philosophy

 This is the capacity we want to awaken in our clients - individuals as well as organizations - so they can engage in creation in service of life.

-Embodiment isn't about creating a blissful absence of mind, it is about creating the conditions in which the mind can truly flourish.
-Liberated from fear and stories of control, becoming a divine instrument of creativity and choice.
+Embodiment isn't about creating a blissful absence of mind, it is about deeply embedding the mind in the body, creating the conditions in which the it can truly flourish.
+Liberated from fear and stories of control, becoming a divine and embodied instrument of creativity and choice.

 — Lennart Hennig